Icehawk78/Kardashev/Rules_pictures.md

 Phase 2: Exploration

 Whoever won the bid chooses where to place the tile on the board.
 Initial exploration must be done in the inner tiles, as indicated by the blue background.
-Once all but one of the inner tiles have been explored, you may place a tile in any open space.
+Once all but three of the inner tiles have been explored, you may place a tile in any open space.

 When you explore a tile, you also have the option to destroy the tile by flipping it face-down before placing it.
 You may collect any resource from the bank.
 A destroyed tile is impassable to any player.

 Phase 3:  Actions

-Each turn, you may take one base action, one research action, and one additional action of your choice.
+Each turn, you may take one base action, one research action, and one additional action of your choice (Generalist- see Roles).
 Finalize all effects from an action before beginning your next.
 Some technologies cause slight changes in the base actions.

 **_Base Actions_**